The Pros and Cons of Rooftop Solar in 2025

 Solar is a hedge against energy inflation

-Installing solar panels allows homeowners to set a low and fixed price for the electricity that powers their home.
+Installing solar panels allows homeowners to set a low and fixed price for the electricity that powers their homes and electric vehicles.
 For example, the cost per kilowatt-hour (kWh) for rooftop solar electricity is typically around 8 cents per kWh — less than half the cost of the average utility rate in the US (17 cents per kWh).

-In other words, going solar gives you control and independence over your electricity rate — something you will never have with a utility.
+In other words, going solar gives you control and independence over your electricity rate — something you won’t get from your utility — and it generates a tax credit.

-As the lifespan of solar panels increase, so are the length of manufacturer and installation warranties.
-Most major solar manufacturers including REC, SunPower, and Panasonic offer warranties that guarantee a certain level of output over 25 years, and some companies are beginning to offer 30-year warranties.
+As the lifespan of solar panels increases, so are the length of manufacturer and installation warranties.
+Most major solar manufacturers including REC, Q Cells, and Panasonic offer warranties that guarantee a certain level of output over 25 years.

 And remember, solar panels don’t disappear when they reach the end of their warranty, their production capacity just slowly degrades over time.